saadullahsaeed/pub-sub/README.md

         configuration.Add(CUSTOMER, newDependency)
         //alert all high-level objects that might
-        //await for a Customer instance that it is now available newDependency.NewPublisher()(customer)
+        //await for a Customer instance that it is now available newDependency.NewPublisher(nil)(customer)
         //in above line, we construct the function and instantly call it...
+        })
     }()
 }
 ```

 Two very important notes:
-+ Note that Topics _block_ if there are no Subscribers listening or your code causes a deadlock.
++ Note that Topics _block_ if there are no Subscribers listening.
+Topics should not deadlock, as the crucial parts run - in the provided implementation - in
-You could use a WhenTimeout() wrapper on the returned Topic to be more safe, but WhenTimeout adds a Subscriber behind the scenes.
+separate go-routines.
+You could use a WhenTimeout() wrapper on the returned Topic to be safe, if you suspect you might not be notified via a Publisher.
 + Remember that Topics need to be *Closed*.
 You are using go-routines in the background which should be released when the Topics are no longer in usage.
 A pattern which you can implement is to
 add a method to the Configuration which you invoke after the Wire() method(s), that listens on a given Topic.
 When notified, it closes all Topics in the Configuration.